lmorg/murex/docs/events/onpreview.md

 ### Standard out and error

 Stdout and stderr are both written to the preview pane.
-Output is stripped of any ANSI escape sequences and stderr isn't written in red.
+Output is stripped or any ANSI escape sequences and stderr isn't written in red.

 ### Order of execution